wimrijnders/V3DLib/Doc/BuildInstructions.md

 This follows the naming as used in the linux kernel code and in the `Mesa` library.

-### All `Pi`s run **Raspbian 10 Buster**
+### All development is done on **Raspbian 10 Buster**

 In other words, the latest stable release is used.
 Upgrades are run regularly.
-All development and testing is done on this distribution.

 `V3DLib` should compile and run on Raspbian versions from **Jessie** onwards.
-There are compatibility issues with previous versions (Wheezy and before), see the FAQ.
+There are compatibility issues with previous versions (Wheezy and before), see the FAQ for known issues.

 In general, don't bother with old distributions.
 Use the latest stable distro instead.